 This is going to be great!
-This ten day summer camp will focus on climbing and fun.
+This twelve day summer camp will focus on climbing and fun.
 Come to the beautiful Columbia River Gorge and go rock climbing with the Columbia Gorge Teen Climbing Camp.
-Climb at Smith rocks for three days with climbing legends Lynn Hill and Beth Rodden.
+Climb at Smith rocks for three days with professional climbers in one of the world's best climbing locations.

 This year’s climbing camp has so much to offer for the beginning to intermediate level rock climber.
 Even if you’re an advanced rock climber we will find the right challenge for you.
 You will enjoy all the Gorge has to offer.
 Excellent sport and traditional climbing can be found all throughout the Gorge.
 After receiving your tent assignment and making some new friends we will head out to HorseThief Butte for our introduction to climbing outdoors.
 We will learn to belay a leader, rappel, build anchors and learn the techniques necessary to ascend vertical rock safely.

 Each day is a different adventure.
 There are so many places to climb with such a variety of climbing available that it defies the imagination.
 Beacon Rock offers long multi-pitch traditional climbing on flawless rock while the Ozone offers bolted sport climbing at every level.
-We will visit and climb at various locations throughout the Gorge until we leave for Smith Rocks where we will climb with Lynn Hill and/or Beth Rodden.
+We will visit and climb at various locations throughout the Gorge until we leave for Smith Rocks where we will climb with our celebrity guest climbers.
 This is an amazing opportunity to learn from the best.
-Lynn Hill, famous for her all free in a day ascent of the Nose route on El Captain will observe you climbing and offer tips and techniques to make you a better and more efficient climber.
 You will get a chance to hang with the big dogs!
-In our second session, August 1-10, we will climb with Beth Rodden at Smith Rocks.

 While days at Smith Rocks in July and August can be very warm we will round out our days with some swimming and relaxing at nearby Steelhead Falls.
 Perhaps we will even get the chance to slackline across the falls!